dsorokin/aivika/README.md

 Aivika Simulation Library] [4] for more details.
 This document is included in the distributive of Aivika but you can usually find a more recent version by the link provided.

+License

+Aivika is dual licensed under the GPL license version 3 and a commercial license.
+See the LICENSE file for details.

 [1]: http://hackage.haskell.org/package/aivika  "Aivika"
 [2]: http://hackage.haskell.org/package/aivika-experiment  "Aivika Experiment"